Killing of Lloyd Reed: Reactions to acquittal

-"A case like this, there really aren't any winners, but of course we're pleased with the verdict," Daffner said afterwards.
-Peck was disappointed, "but on the other hand, I can't fault the jury because they spent at least 20 hours reviewing the fairly substantial amount of evidence that was put in before them".
-Shetler's stepfather was admonished by a deputy sheriff over his elated shout upon hearing a verdict not even the family were expecting.
-"I wanted to get up and run around", he said.
-"First time justice worked out."

 Acquittals in cases where the defendant was charged with the murder of a police officer in the line of duty are rare; Shetler's was only the fourth such verdict out of 64 defendants so charged in Pennsylvania since 1980.
 Many residents of the area were taken aback by the verdict.
 Residents in Hollsopple put blue lights on their porches in tribute to Reed three days after the verdict.
 "It's unfortunate that [Reed] got killed", said one man who had known Reed for years.
 "A lot of people hate me around here for saying this, but it doesn't make me love [him] any less."

+Daffner said afterwards "A case like this, there really aren't any winners, but of course we're pleased with the verdict".
+Peck was disappointed, "but on the other hand, I can't fault the jury because they spent at least 20 hours reviewing the fairly substantial amount of evidence that was put in before them".
+Shetler's stepfather, who like other family members was not expecting the result, was admonished by a deputy sheriff over his elated shout.
+"I wanted to get up and run around", he said.
+"First time justice worked out."

 Police advocacy groups criticized the verdict and derided the jury.
 "An innocent man doesn't flee the scene of a murder, lead police on a six-hour manhunt and get rid of their clothing and weapon", said Les Neri, head of the state Fraternal Order of Police.
 "It's unconscionable that a jury did not do the right thing in this senseless act of killing a police officer".
 Randy Sutton, a "shocked and disgusted" spokesman for Blue Lives Matter, said "[t]he jury collectively didn't have the combined IQ that equals triple digits."
 The National Police Association used the incident to call for federal legislation making violence against law enforcement personnel a hate crime.
 "The public has become more questioning of police behavior in terms of using deadly force," observed Delores Jones-Brown, a professor at John Jay College of Criminal Justice.